jayb967/upworkNextJS/README.md

 # Dynamic Routing example

-This example shows usage of dynamic routing.
+This is an example taken from the nextjs repository which shows usage of dynamic routing.
+It contains the arcitecture of the low footprint context we will be using in projects.

 This example contains two dynamic pages: